raahulcodez/Arxive/README.md

 ## Features

-- Smart Contract Editor with Solidity syntax highlighting and real-time error feedback
+- Smart Contract Editor with Move syntax highlighting and real-time error feedback
 - Instant Compile and Deploy to Aptos
 - Contract Hub with 45+ pre-built contract templates
 - IPFS-based contract archiving with Proof-of-Archival